KmolYuan/python-solvespace/README.md

 (You can reference `DOC.txt`!)

-And then execute `python Usage.py` in Commder of Windows.
+And then execute `python Usage.py` in Command Prompt of Windows.

 So `slvs.py` will ask `_slvs.pyd` and `libslvs.so` to solve subject.